eclipse-ecal/ecal/doc/rst/getting_started/sys.rst

    If you want to add an extra layer of security, there are existing standards like SSH that should fit your needs.

-Now click the :guilabel:`+` button from the toolbar to add some tasks.
+Now click the |ecalicons_ADD| :guilabel:`Add` button from the toolbar to add some tasks.
 Enter the hostnames and commands so that the command can be executed on the respective host.
 You may have to modify the hostnames and commands accordingly.